Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

 If you’re thinking of taking a holiday in Tenerife, have you considered heading to the North of the island to the city of Puerto de la Cruz?

-Recently, Jet2 Holidays invited Mark and I to visit Tenerife in the Canary Islands.
-We spent 4 nights at the Sol Costa Atlantis hotel, close to the city’s seafront promenade.
+Recently, Jet2 Holidays invited me to visit Tenerife in the Canary Islands.
+I spent 4 nights at the Sol Costa Atlantis hotel, close to the city’s seafront promenade.